- What does it mean when a plugin is not supported in Chrome for Windows 10 and Windows 11?

 Follow these instructions to use Internet Explorer:

-- Give the Windows logo button on your machine’s keyboard a tap to see the objects, options, and programs that make up the Windows Start menu screen (or click on the Windows icon situated in the bottom-left corner of your display for the same outcome).
+- Give the Windows logo button on your machine’s keyboard a tap to see the objects, options, and programs that make up the Windows Start menu screen (or click on the Windows icon in your taskbar).

 - Input Internet Explorer into the text box (that appears the moment you begin to type) to perform a search task using those keywords as the query.